swethamurthy25/-Time-Series-Forecasting-using-Walmart-Dataset/Forecast Using ARIMA, Kats, and FB Prophet.md

 In summary, this code and methodology offer a systematic framework for evaluating and showcasing the outcomes of time-series forecasting models.
 These models have proven their efficacy in attaining the target Mean Absolute Percentage Error (MAPE) of 9% for Walmart's sales prediction.
 Furthermore, it facilitates comprehensive scrutiny and discourse regarding the outcomes and their implications for business processes.
 _______________________________________________________________________________________________________________

-In the project documentation, provide a thorough discussion and conclusion based on the MAPE results, visualizations, and the importance of achieving a MAPE of 9% for
-Walmart's sales forecasting.
-Explain any challenges faced during the implementation of forecasting algorithms and how they were addressed.

-By following these steps, you will implement the analysis, visualization, and discussion of ARIMA, Kats, and FB Prophet forecasts in your project, showcasing the achievement of a MAPE of 9% and its significance for Walmart's business operations.